DietkeSt/ux-ventures/README.md

 - On mobile resolution, the hero text was not centered.
 This was caused by margin set for the container which I removed.
 - On mobile, the embedded iframe did not have the correct margin set for the column display.
 Corrected the top margin for cohesive experience for the user.
 - Footer would not display any styling, this was caused by a missing CSS closing tag for the book-call section.
 Adding the missing tag solved the issue.
+- To enhance readability fixed the background color of the footer to a darker shade.

 <br>